 The Artifact and Cache have a common characteristic: They can’t be shared between different projects, regardless of whether they use the same Runner.

 So, if you need to share files between stages or jobs, you can use either the cache or artifact keyword.

 Now that we have learned the main idea about how the cache works, let’s see how to declare and use cache in the gitlab-ci.yml file.

 Gitlab CI Cache Example

-Let’s see one example on GitLab CI using cache for a Node application.
-To build a Node application, we usually execute npm, and this creates a directory node_modules where we have a lot of files and depending on the project size, it takes a lot of time to download them and so, it makes sense to cache it.
+Let’s see one example of GitLab CI using cache for a Node application.
+To build a Node application, we usually execute npm, and this creates a directory node_modules where we have a lot of files depending on the project size, it takes a lot of time to download them, so it makes sense to cache it.

 image: node:latest cache: key: $CI_COMMIT_REF_SLUG paths: - node_modules/ build: script: - npm install